keittlab/biosense-docker/README.md

 AllowedIPs = <network>.0.0/16
 ```

 The `PrivateKey` and `Address` fields will be filled out as part of the customization process.
 The script will print out a command to make the new device able to connect to the server over wireguard.
-You must email that command to me so I can run it on geo.
+You must capture that output and update your wireguard configuration on your server.
 Each time `customize-image` is run, it will generate a new wireguard key-pair regardless of the wg-ip setting, so you have to update the server.
 You do not want to reuse the same wg-ip for multiple devices.
-The list of used ip's can be retrieved from the server's wireguard configuration, so ask me where to start adding wireguard ip numbers. `PersistentKeepalive` can be 25-seconds for networks with unlimited data.
+The list of used ip's can be retrieved from the server's wireguard configuration. `PersistentKeepalive` can be 25-seconds for networks with unlimited data.
 If data quotas are highly restrictive, the value shown will only send a keepalive ever 15 minutes.
 Connectivity maybe intermittent with such a long keepalive interval.

-The device will have a user `biosense` who holds the ssh public key for `biosense` on the server.
-That allows the server to ssh to the device without a password.
-For now, the device cannot ssh to the server as the public key is not uploaded.
-We might change that in the future or enable a restricted shell on the server so the device can upload only.